 You can often treat the symptoms of swelling that occurs on both sides of your body yourself, Dr. Botek says.
 Here are some ideas that can help:

-4. Weight loss.
-Losing weight can reduce swelling, as well as improve your health overall, Dr. Botek says.
+- Weight loss.
+Losing weight can reduce swelling and improve your health overall, Dr. Botek says.

-6. Magnesium supplements.
+- Magnesium supplements.
 It’s possible that adding 200 to 400 mg of magnesium to your daily diet can help limit your water retention and pain.
-Talk to your doctor before taking the supplement, though, as you shouldn’t use it if you have a kidney or heart condition, Dr. Botek says.
+Talk to your doctor before taking the supplement, though, as you shouldn’t use it if you have a kidney or heart condition.

-For best results, always use more than one therapy at a time, she says.
+For best results, always use more than one therapy at a time, Dr. Botek says.
 For example, if you walk for exercise, use compression-sock therapy later.
 If you swim, consider adding yoga to your routine.